 - Students can complete the text data set on a sheet of lined paper or on small white boards.

 - Tip: If you don’t have small white boards, you can make them out of DVD cases by replacing the paper with the movie title with a piece of white paper.

 - They then can share with partners or with the class.

 - Everyone is involved in this ESL vocabulary activity.

 - Students moderate the activity themselves.
 The teacher is freed up to go around and work with individual students.

-- You can create some great discussion with creative categories.
+- You can create some great discussions with creative categories.

-- Students show understanding of vocabulary words that they are learning.
+- Students show an understanding of vocabulary words that they are learning.